-As noted above, women with disabilities in Nigeria face intersectional discrimination and harmful stereotypes based on both their gender and disability.
-This discrimination leads women with disabilities to experience gender-based violence at higher rates and in different forms than others and to encounter increased barriers to accessing affordable, acceptable, and quality health services, including sexual and reproductive health services.
+As noted above, women with disabilities in Nigeria face intersectional discrimination and harmful stereotypes based on both their gender and disability, leading them to experience gender-based violence at higher rates and in different forms than others and to encounter increased barriers to accessing affordable, acceptable, and quality health services, including sexual and reproductive health services.
 Despite these abuses, women with disabilities are almost always invisible in laws and policies in Nigeria, including those specifically targeted to address gender equality and the rights of persons with disabilities.
 Indeed, women with disabilities were excluded from consideration in Nigeria's state report to the CEDAW Committee, despite the provisions in the CEDAW Committee's General Recommendation No. 18 on disabled women that specifically request this information.

-With these gaps in mind, our organizations request that the CEDAW Committee include the rights of women with disabilities in both its list of issues to Nigeria and in its examination of Nigeria's women's rights record.
+With these gaps in mind, our organizations request that the CEDAW Committee include the rights of women with disabilities in its examination of Nigeria's women's rights record.
 In particular, we recommend that the CEDAW Committee ask the following questions and make the following recommendations to Nigeria:

-Questions to Nigeria for List of Issues
+Questions to Nigeria for Review

-- What steps is Nigeria taking to ensure that the upcoming census properly documents the number of people with disabilities, especially women and girls with disabilities, in Nigeria? - How are women and girls with disabilities being included in programs to implement the National Gender Policy and the National Policy on Rehabilitation of Persons with Disabilities? - What measures is Nigeria taking to include women and girls with disabilities in the revision of and provisions in the revised National Action Plan for the Implementation of UNSCR 1325 and Related Resolutions in Nigeria (NAP), and how does Nigeria plan to fund and implement the revised NAP?

-- How is the Violence against Persons (Prohibition) Act, 2015, being implemented to specifically address violence against women and girls with disabilities and issues they face in accessing justice? - What steps is Nigeria taking to ensure that health information and services, including sexual and reproductive information health services, are accessible to women and girls with disabilities?
+- How are women and girls with disabilities being included in programs to implement the National Gender Policy and the National Policy on Rehabilitation of Persons with Disabilities? - How does the revised National Action Plan for the Implementation of UNSCR 1325 and Related Resolutions in Nigeria (NAP) address the rights of women and girls with disabilities, and how does Nigeria plan to fund and implement the revised NAP? - How is the Violence against Persons (Prohibition) Act, 2015, being implemented to address violence against women and girls with disabilities and issues they face in accessing justice? - What steps is Nigeria taking to ensure that health information and services, including sexual and reproductive information health services, are accessible to women and girls with disabilities?